TolikPylypchuk/KeyboardSwitch/README.md

 This application switches typed text as if it were typed with another keyboard layout.

 Instead of manually retyping all that text that you have mistyped, you can switch it using this app.
-It will copy the text, switch it and paste it instantly.
+It will copy the text, switch it, and paste it instantly.
 You just have to select the text and press the magic key combination.
 That's it!

 Keyboard Switch consists of two apps: